JoseRoca/WinFBX2/docs/COM/DVARIANT Class.md

 Extracts a single BSTR element from a safe array of unicode strings.

 ```
-FUNCTION GetStringElem (BYVAL iElem AS ULONG) AS BSTR
+FUNCTION GetStringElement (BYVAL iElem AS ULONG) AS BSTR
 ```

 | Parameter  | Description |